bigearth/bitbox-cli/README.md

 Options:

   -e, --encoding <encoding>  The encoding to use.
 Options include "cashaddr" and "legacy".
-Default: "cashaddr" -n, --network <network>    The network to use.
-Options include "mainnet" and "testnet".
-Default: "mainnet" -h, --help                 output usage information
+Default: "cashaddr" -h, --help                 output usage information
 ```